jgoodall/jgoodall.github.io/projects/index.md

 <a href="http://jgoodall.me/cinevis/web/"><img alt="Explore Film Budgets, Revenues and Ratings" class="project-img" src="./img/cinevis.png"></a>

-[Cinevis](http://jgoodall.me/cinevis/web/) was an experiment with [d3js](http://d3js.org/) for the information is beautiful [challenge of the stars](http://www.informationisbeautifulawards.com/2012/01/challenge-of-the-stars/).
-One of the [awards](http://www.informationisbeautifulawards.com/2012/03/hall-of-fame-hollywood-challenge-winners/) implemented a [very similar idea](http://indexity.net/vis/hw/), but was a bit slicker looking.
+[Cinevis](http://jgoodall.me/cinevis/web/) was an experiment with [d3js](http://d3js.org/) for the [information is beautiful](http://www.informationisbeautifulawards.com) challenge.
+One of the awards implemented a similar idea (no longer available on the web), but was a bit slicker looking.
 I ran out of time...

 ## TNV